httpsquel/repo-remoto/README.md

-# repo-remoto
+# repo-remoto (dps do clone)
-descrição feita antes do clone
+descrição feita dps do clone